Do you remember the pure joy of playing as a child? When was the last time you felt that way?

 Is now the time to reconnect with your playful self?

 How might play make you a better leader?

 Let’s connect.
 If you are a CEO or other bona fide executive, click the button below to schedule your first complimentary coaching session.

-For more on the importance of play, see our next post, “Work vs. Play Is the Wrong Idea.”
+For more on the importance of play, see “Work vs. Play Is the Wrong Idea.”